Gather required documents for your initial study permit application

 American citizens, those who have provided biometrics in the past 10 years, as well as certain individuals are exempt from providing biometrics.

-- Receive your biometrics instruction letter online.
-You will receive an electronic biometrics instruction letter within 24 hours.
-If you pay the biometrics fee, and do not receive the biometrics instruction letter within 5 business days of submitting your application, you should submit a webform on technical difficulties.
+2. Receive your Biometrics Instruction Letter (BIL) online.
+You will typically receive the PDF biometrics instruction letter soon after submitting your study permit application.
+If you pay the biometrics fee and do not receive the biometrics instruction letter within 3 business days of submitting your application, you should submit a webform on technical difficulties to follow up and request your BIL.

 Note: If there is no biometrics collection service point in your home country, you may need to travel to another country to give biometrics.